Illya Marchenko

 He is noted for his backhand, which he cites as his best shot.
-His favorite surface is hard courts.
+His favorite surface is hardcourts.

 Personal life

 Illya began playing tennis at age seven.
 His father Vassili and mother Anna are both engineers.
 Has one older brother, Igor Marchenko, a manager and former ice skater who took part in the 1998 Winter Olympics.
 Growing up, he admired Lleyton Hewitt and Roger Federer.
 He has played doubles on the Futures level with fellow Ukrainian Artem Smirnov.
 He was coached by Orest Tereschuk from July 2009 till 2014 and by Tibor Toth from 2014.
 Marchenko also has a YouTube channel with close to 3,000 subscribers and 150,000 views where he posts tennis-related content.

 Professional career

 2005–2008

-After turning pro in 2005, Marchenko mostly played on the ITF Futures circuit.
+Marchenko turned professional in 2005 and played mostly on the ITF Futures circuit and Challengers level from 2005 to 2008.

 In 2006, he reached his first Futures final (Nigeria F5) and won his first futures title a week later (Nigeria F6).
 He then attempted to qualify for his first ATP World Tour event in Marseille, but lost in the first round of qualification to Jérémy Chardy.

 In 2007, Marchenko reached his third Futures final (Belarus F2) before losing to Russian Mikhail Elgin.
 Again, attempting to qualify for the main draw of an ATP World Tour event, Marchenko lost in the second round of the Kremlin Cup qualifiers in Moscow, and the final round of the St. Petersburg Open qualifier a week later.

 In 2008, Marchenko reached his fourth Futures final (Russia F2) before bowing out to Pavel Chekhov in the final.
 In May, Marchenko reached the semi-final of the Türk Telecom İzmir Cup Challenger in Turkey before losing to eventual champion Gilles Müller.
 This was his best Challenger performance to date.

 In August 2008, however, Marchenko topped out his previous Challenger performances by reaching the final of the Bukhara Challenger in Uzbekistan before losing to hometown favorite Denis Istomin in 3 sets.
 Marchenko then closed out his year with solid performances in two Ukrainian Challengers, reaching the Quarterfinals and Semifinals in each, respectively.
 Marchenko played his first Davis Cup tie in 2008, winning his only rubber.